 Well, when we started talking about this topic I had no idea that I would end up talking to linguists, graphic artists, new Mums and a whole bunch of other people.
 After much deliberation and voting in the virtual office…these are the top 5 names for transgender girls and truegender women 2017.

-Thanks to Anna K, Felix, Francesca, Elle, Katherine Burtt.
+Thanks to Candy, Felix, Francesca, Elle, Katherine Burtt.

 NUMBER 5: Damaris

 If you want to outplay celebrities with an unusual name, go for Damaris.

 The first mention of Damaris is in the New Testament, referring to a woman who lived in Athens, Greece.
 She was an upper class woman who converted to Christianity after hearing a speech by Saint Paul.

 The origins of the name are fiercely disputed with some believing it’s a Greek version of of the Celtic name, Damara, the goddess of fertility, while others believe it has an Indo-European root and it means ‘dominant woman.’
 Well, this is the age of post truth, baby…so you can just make up the origins yourself!

 Ellie is a shortened form of Eloise, Eliana and Elena.

 Eloise is from the Old French name Héloïse, which in turn came from from the Germanic name Helewidis which means ‘healthy’.
 However, some linguists claim it comes from the Greek word helios for ‘sun’.